Natural Hazard Risks in Oklahoma City, OK

 - •Estimated annual loss of $128M from this hazard type

-- •93 significant events recorded in proximity since 1950
+- •Frequent historical activity recorded in proximity

 Extreme Heat Risk